DAI-Lab-HERALD/FeAR/README.md

 - TU Delft AI Initiative

 ## Reference
-George, A., Siebert, L. C., Abbink, D., & Zgonnikov, A. (2023).
-Measuring Causal Responsibility in Multi-Agent Spatial Interactions with Feasible Action-Space Reduction.
-ECAI-23, accepted, https://arxiv.org/abs/2305.15003
+ A. George, L. Cavalcante Siebert, D. Abbink, and A. Zgonnikov, “Feasible Action-Space Reduction as a Metric of Causal Responsibility in Multi-Agent Spatial Interactions,” in Frontiers in Artificial Intelligence and Applications, K. Gal, A. Nowé, G. J. Nalepa, R. Fairstein, and R. Rădulescu, Eds., IOS Press, 2023. doi: 10.3233/FAIA230349. https://ebooks.iospress.nl/volumearticle/64281.

 ## Copyright notice